psu13/mutable-hakyll/posts/rotd-1.md

 #### 2025-06-14

-the Shostakovich 10th Symphony.
+Shostakovich 10th Symphony.
 Neeme Jarvi and the Royal Scottish National Orchestra.

 Rock and Roll.